|

 Each sign is green reflectorized aluminum.
 It will last forever.

-They are available at TRUE VALUE HARDWARE located at the corner of Highway 49 and Highway 140.
+The price is still only $18.00 They are available at TRUE VALUE HARDWARE located at the corner of Highway 49 and Highway 140.

 OUR YARD SALE